 19. Schramm Park and Nature Center

 6-miles south of I-80 exit 432.
 This 331-acre jewel along the Platte River is the site of the state’s first fish hatchery.
 The new aquarium and nature center features exhibits showcasing over 60 native species.
+The park has a nice offering of hiking trails through woodland setting with watchable wildlife.
 For current park features, go to: OutdoorNebraska.gov.

-Two Rivers State Recreation Area – West of Omaha on NE 92, this is a great spot for fishing, camping, swimming and picnicking.
-Features six cabooses refurbished as cabins.
+Two Rivers State Recreation Area – West of Omaha on NE 92, this is a great spot for fishing, camping, swimming and picnicing.
+Features ten converted and fully furnished railroad cabooses that can be rented for a unique overnight lodging opportunity.
 For current park features, go to: OutdoorNebraska.gov.

 20. Platte River State Park